 Programming revel in

-Finley worked at JPL for 2½ years until she and her husband moved to Riverside to attend graduate college on the UC.
-Jobs have been scarce for the duration of the recession of 1960 to 1961, so a posting on a university bulletin board caught her eye: a unfastened weeklong elegance in Fortran programming.
+Finley worked at JPL for 2½ years until she and her husband moved to Riverside to attend graduate college at the U.C.
+Jobs was scarce during the recession of 1960 to 1961, so a posting on a university bulletin board caught her eye: a free weeklong course in Fortran programming.

-After her husband finished his master’s application, they moved to Pasadena and Finley back to JPL in 1962, armed with her new know-how.
-She was one in every of only a few humans at the lab who knew Fortran.
-Today, one of the applications that Finley wrote to assist navigate spacecraft remains getting used at JPL, even though with a bit of an upgrade.
+After her husband finished his master’s application, they moved to Pasadena, and Finley returned to JPL in 1962, armed with her new know-how.
+She was one of only a few humans at the lab who knew Fortran.
+Today, one of the applications that Finley wrote to assist in navigating spacecraft remains being used at JPL, even though with a bit of an upgrade.
 Oh, I love numbers, a good deal higher than letters.
 Sue Finley Camaraderie at JPL.

 Most memorable venture

-In 1980, Finley started out working on NASA’s Deep Space Network — a device of massive radio antennas around the sector that connects with spacecraft on interplanetary missions and some spacecraft that orbit Earth.
+In 1980, Finley started working on NASA’s Deep Space Network, a device of massive radio antennas around the sector that connects with spacecraft on interplanetary missions and some spacecraft that orbit Earth.

-One of these missions changed into the Venus Balloon Project, throughout which two Russian space probes, on their way to Halley’s Comet, deployed two balloons into Venus’ environment in 1985 to acquire facts approximately the environment.
-Although the assignment was a joint Soviet-French project, the JPL-operated DSN, because it’s recognized, was tracking the spacecraft.
+One of these missions changed into the Venus Balloon Project, throughout which two Russian space probes, on their way to Halley’s Comet, deployed two balloons into Venus’ environment in 1985 to acquire facts about the environment.
+Although the assignment was a joint Soviet-French project, the JPL-operated DSN was tracking the spacecraft because it was recognized.
 Finley was accountable for writing a program that computerized movement commands for a DSN antenna.
-The antenna needed to be pointed exactly at the spacecraft to acquire any facts from it.
-“I can do not forget when we saw the first sign inside the darkroom, I absolutely jumped up and down because I turned into so satisfied,” Finley stated.
+The antenna must be pointed exactly at the spacecraft to acquire any facts.
+“I can not forget when we saw the first sign inside the darkroom; I jumped up and down because I became so satisfied,” Finley stated.

 Tuning up

-Finley helped layout the tones — special units of radio frequencies emitted by using a spacecraft that correspond with moves taken, such as a valve establishing — for the Juno challenge, which entered Jupiter’s orbit last year.
-NASA depended on the tones to get actual-time reputation updates on Juno whilst the spacecraft changed into pointed far away from the Earth and could not send normal telemetry because the signal was too weak.
+Finley helped layout the tones — special units of radio frequencies emitted by using a spacecraft corresponding to moves taken, such as a valve establishing — for the Juno challenge, which entered Jupiter’s orbit last year.
+NASA depended on the tones to get actual-time reputation updates on Juno, while the spacecraft changed to a point far away from the Earth, and it could not send normal telemetry because the signal was too weak.
 “That turned into virtually a laugh,” Finley stated.

 Current work

-Today Finley is assisting in designing and looking at a brand new, pizza field-sized receiver for the DSN.
-She is also working on a concept that would allow small satellites to transmit statistics by intercepting the beam of a bigger spacecraft’s antenna.
+Today, Finley is assisting in designing and looking at a new pizza field-sized receiver for the DSN.
+She is also working on a concept allowing small satellites to transmit statistics by intercepting the beam of a bigger spacecraft’s antenna.
 She has no plans to retire.
 “I love coming to paintings,” Finley stated.
 “You analyze something new each day.”

 Personal

-Finley lives in Arcadia and likes going to the symphony, the ballet, and performing in the theater.
-She additionally enjoys traveling and journeying with her four grandchildren, who live in St. Louis and Andover, Mass.
+Finley lives in Arcadia and likes going to the symphony and ballet and performing in the theater.
+She additionally enjoys traveling with her four grandchildren, who live in St. Louis and Andover, Mass.